 Your first 3 postings will stay until you unpost them, or if the PR Distribution Channel manager decides to unpost it due to it being too old.
 If you have many postings they will stay posted live driving up your Search Engine Ranking until you decided to downgrade.

-Project Credits are the listing of 'other contributors' to a project often listed below or next to a project profile containing the company's name and their role on the project.
-While a posted project can list any company or person they wish in the Project Credits, only those contributors with Premium Project Credits can turn their company name into a link to their website improving their direct traffic and Search Engine Optimization.
+@Mentions are the listing of 'other contributors' to a project often listed below or next to a project profile containing the company's name and their role on the project.

 Everyone has complete control over their own project profile, or 'public view' of a project.
 Even though there may be many contributors associated with the project internally in the system, you choose what contributors you want displayed in your public view of the project.